power2peer/smc-smart-contract/sdn_demo/README.md

 ## To build java client

+First build this since the ONOS Java provider library depends on it.

     cd javaclient
-    start ethereun network (See its local readme file for instructions) ./gradlew build
+    start ethereun network (See its local readme file for instructions) ./gradlew build install

-tests should pass
+tests should pass and your jar should be installed to your local maven repository

 ## To build ONOS Java provider library